obspy/obspy/trunk/misc/docs/source/tutorial/trigger_tutorial.rst

     >>> from obspy.signal.trigger import classicSTALTA
     >>> help(classicSTALTA)  # doctest: +ELLIPSIS
-    Help on function classicSTALTA in module obspy.signal.trigger ...
+    Help on function classicSTALTA in module obspy.signal.trigger...

 The triggering itself mainly consists of the following two steps: